K.C. bus agreement follows SMART-TD’s focus on coaching local officers

 Preparation and hard work results in overwhelming support

-The proud, 66-member local had not received a significant raise or a new contract in three years.
+The proud, 66-member local had not received a significant raise or a revised contract in three years.
 Their local negotiating team received overwhelming support by their brothers and sisters.
 The July 20th vote ratified the tentative agreement with a resounding 97% approval.

 LACMTA, SEPTA, CATS, Montebello, California, and other properties have won strong agreements, increased member safety, and operators and mechanics were brought back to work.
 While these large properties get large headlines, SMART-TD believes that, whether a local has 60 or 600 members, every member deserves the same training, representation and resources.